dragonfax/rnote/README.md

 Status
 ====

 This project is not ready for primetime.
 I'm using it myself daily for personal note taking, but it still has a lot of holes in its interface.
-Its not available as a gem as its not ready for version 1.0 or regular consumptions yet.

 Try it out
 ----